California Fly Fishing 3 min read

-The Kern is a 165 mile long river that passes through scenic canyons and mountains.
+The Kern is a 165 mile long river that passes through scenic canyons in the Sierra Mountains of California.
 Originally known as “Rio de San Felipe” or “La Porciuncala,” the River is a popular destination among kayakers, white water rafters, and river boarders.
 The North Fork begins in Sequoia National Park and flows through the Sequoia National Forest.
 It is joined by the Little Kern River before flowing into Lake Isabella.

 The North Fork is heavily stocked with rainbow trout and you’ll see plenty of wild trout as well.
 Additionally, many of the North Fork’s smaller tributaries hold impressive populations of trout, including Dry Meadow Creek, Freeman Creek, Peppermint Creek, Durwood Creek, Nobe Young Creek, Trout Creek, and Bush Creek.
 Any one of these creeks can provide good fly fishing opportunities.